Are You On the Pill?

 Who might these women be?
 From 13 prospective trials, it appears that they have a personal or family psychiatric history (who doesn’t?), one that has been exacerbated by pregnancy/postpartum, and premenstrual periods, and young age.
 More specifically, women with premenstrual mood symptoms prior to use experience more adverse effects with lower progestin dosages or triphasic OCs, unlike women without this history who experience more psychiatric side effects with higher progestin preparations.

-The Link Between Depression and Contraception
+The Link Between Birth Control & Depression

 Could these side effects be just coincidence?
 Could they represent “confounding by indication” or the fact that many women who opt to suppress their cycle might already be prone to depression?
 It’s possible, but so are some of these important mechanistic insights: